-φ = -log2(d)

-where:

-d = grain size in millimeters (mm)

-log2 = logarithm to the base 2
+φ = -log2(d) where: d = grain size in millimeters (mm) log2 = logarithm to the base 2 reported in phi units.

-Since the distribution of the sand samples can generally be represented as log-normal distributions, the standard deviations and variances of the particle size distributions are reported in phi units.
 The Surf City and North Topsail Beach native beach mean phi value was determined to be 2.15 ± 0.73 and the composite data from the samples had a mean of 1.3 percent fines and 9.4 percent shell.
 The composite results from each of the sampling intervals are listed in Table 1 along with the overall composite result for the native beach.